weixian-zhang/FoodTruckJunkie/README.md

 I strive to include security in each phase of the SDLC.
 The following describes the software security practices I plan to follow throughout the SDLC.

+### AppSec Training & Awareness

+I am motivated to learn secure coding techniques, hoping to experience more real-life examples of vulnerabilities in code.
+And I  believe having ethical hacking skill sets can add immense value to overall system defense and write better secure codes.
+I devised a live study plan for me to stay focus in learning and dive deep in the following areas, which I believe is important to this AppSec journey of mine.
+ * OWASP Top 10 current, past and [other](https://portswigger.net/web-security/all-materials) web vulnerabilities
+ * Go through [Secure Code Warrior](https://portal.securecodewarrior.com/#/website-trial/web/injection/sql/c_sharp/web_forms) and/or similar gamified training programs
+ * Train with [PicoCTF](https://picoctf.org/) cybersecurity challenges
+ * Learn Ethical Hacking and explore Certified Ethical Hacker CEH v11
+ * Azure Security
+ * Train and be certified with CISSP

 ### Threat Modelling

 Threat modelling is done after I have completed the [Azure architecture diagram](#container-diagram).